msujas/argParserCPP/README.md

 A class for passing command line arguments.
 Usage in the argParseExample.cpp file.
 Compile example (e.g. 'g++ argParseExample.cpp -o argParseExample' , or 'cl /std:c++17 /EHsc argParseExample.cpp').
-Then run with some arguments, e.g.
+Then run with some arguments - keywords and their arguments must be space separated, e.g.

 argParseExample.exe 5.7 -fkw 73 hello,world --secondkw hi